hardefarogonondo/TSUPORT-rescue-drone/README.md

 gz camera --camera-name=gzclient_camera --follow=iris
 ```

-One can plan a new path by setting a new goal with the *2D Nav Goal* button in rviz.
+One can plan a new path by setting a new goal with the *2D Nav Goal* button in RViz.
-The planned path should show up in rviz and the drone should follow the path, updating it when obstacles are detected.
+The planned path should show up in RViz and the drone should follow the path, updating it when obstacles are detected.
 It is also possible to set a goal without using the obstacle avoidance (i.e. the drone will go straight to this goal and potentially collide with obstacles).
-To do so, set the position with the *2D Pose Estimate* button in rviz.
+To do so, set the position with the *2D Pose Estimate* button in RViz.

 # Troubleshooting

 ## Simulation

-### I see the drone position in rviz (shown as a red arrow), but the world around is empty
+### I see the drone position in RViz (shown as a red arrow), but the world around is empty
 Check that some camera topics (including */camera/depth/points*) are published with the following command:

 ```bash
 rostopic list | grep camera
 ```

-If */camera/depth/points* is the only one listed, it may be a sign that gazebo is not actually publishing data from the simulated depth camera.
+If */camera/depth/points* is the only one listed, it may be a sign that Gazebo is not actually publishing data from the simulated depth camera.
 Verify this claim by running:

 ```bash
 rostopic echo /camera/depth/points
 ```

 When everything runs correctly, the previous command should show a lot of unreadable data in the terminal.
-If you don't receive any message, it probably means that gazebo is not publishing the camera data.
+If you don't receive any message, it probably means that Gazebo is not publishing the camera data.

 Check that the clock is being published by Gazebo: